Teachers Reveal Their Ideal Thank You Gifts

 A Timmies gift card may feel like the simplest gift you can give—but multiple sources assured us it’s one of the most coveted gifts around.
 Jana, an elementary teacher from Scarborough, Ontario, recommends finding out what coffee shop is closest to the school and selecting a gift card from there.
 The recipient is sure to appreciate that extra layer of thoughtfulness.
 Kate, a teacher from Toronto, Ontario points out that even $5 means they can have a drink and a snack on you.

 Speaking of caffeine, gourmet beans and specialty teas are always appreciated.
 Get your kiddo to tell you (or find out) whether your teacher is a tea or coffee drinker, because you can’t go wrong with these winning items.
+Plus, you can’t beat a gift you can eat.

 Let’s face it, kids aren’t always angels.
 A couple of teachers told us that a bottle of wine would be quite welcome indeed.
-We recently tried and fell in love with this crowd-pleasing, easy-drinking red.
+We recently tried and fell in love with this crowd-pleasing, easy-drinking rose.

 Help Outfit Their Classrooms